DanielPAagustinho/omni2tree/README.md

 If `-i/--input` is omitted, either local manifest format is accepted.

 Use `--local_features` to select one or more feature types from GTF/GFF3 column 3, for example `--local_features CDS`, `--local_features mat_peptide`, or `--local_features CDS,mat_peptide`.
 By default, selected feature rows are not grouped: each selected row is treated as one sequence unit, even when multiple feature types are selected.
 Use `--local_group_by <attribute>` to group selected rows into final units by one attribute; a final group can contain rows from different selected feature types.
-Only one grouping attribute is allowed.
-Missing identifier values such as `.`, `-`, `NA`, `N/A`, `unknown`, or an empty value are treated as missing.

 Each non-comment GTF/GFF3 row must have at least 9 tab-separated columns.
 Only include the feature rows you want to use.
 For example, if you want a subset of genes or segments, pre-filter the annotation so that only those rows remain.
 Local taxa must not duplicate taxa from the main accession file after Omni2Tree's alphanumeric taxon-name cleanup.